shalomz/HowTo/README.md

 # HowTo
 A Curated list on How-To's, ranging from any and all JS, Python, Django.
+Feel free to use all the snippets here for whatever functionality/scenario.
+I hope this becomes helpful!
+Contribute, contribute, contribute!
-# 1. How to Render Datepicker Widget on Multiple Fields
+# 1. How to Render A Datepicker Widget on Multiple Input Fields
 Say you want several input fields to have a datepicker widget, without explicitly defining the inputs for each one, or for the case where the input fields are generated dynamically, a possible fix (using jQuery) is written below:
 ::